Diagnosis & Treatment

 - Our otolaryngologists also evaluate and treat upper airway problems, since craniofacial conditions can impact breathing.
 They use flexible scopes which allow them to perform these evaluations even in very small infants.

-- Our Craniofacial Centers also feature oculoplastic surgeons, who perform reconstruction of eye structures.
+- Our Craniofacial Program also features oculoplastic surgeons, who perform reconstruction of eye structures.